publicdocs/uscode/assets/md/titles/usc12/us/usc/t12/ch48/m__us_usc_t12_s4809.md

     (b) __Report__

-        Not later than March 1, 2001, each Federal banking agency shall submit to the Congress a report that describes how the agency has complied with subsection (a) of this section.
+        Not later than March 1, 2001, each Federal banking agency shall submit to the Congress a report that describes how the agency has complied with subsection (a).

     (c) __Definition__